 What factors affect diabetics looking for life insurance?

-There are several factors that can play a role when it comes to underwriting diabetics for life insurance.
+Several factors can play a role when it comes to underwriting diabetics for life insurance.
 Some of these factors include:

 Other health concerns